tiagoporto/generator-swill-boilerplate/README.md

 * Configs from [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)
 * Check if the browser is outdated with [Outdated Browser](http://outdatedbrowser.com/)
 * Build the project compressing HTML, CSS and JS.
+* Push the build folder to gh-pages branch

 ## Folder Structure